July-to-me/Pokemon_Data_Analysis/README.md

 # Pokemon_Data_Analysis
 I created this project to showcase what I can do with data.
-This is something that I am passionate about to a point where I want to do more in the future.
+This is something that I am passionate about to the point where I want to do more in the future.
 I believe that I worked on it for 2 months, but I can clearly see myself working on it for more!

+## Objective

+In this project, I wanted to see if I can predict if a one can predict a Legendary Pokemon based on its stats, and if there's a specialization in each Pokemon type. :
+1. Getting the data via Kaggle, and loading it in Google Colab (so I can access it on multiple devices).
+3. Creating various data frames in order to group them based on types and legendary in order to do Exploratory Data Analysis.
+4. I then used statistical techniques such as ANOVA, K-Means clustering, and others to answer my questions about legendary prediction and specialization.
+5. I later used different machine-learning techniques to predict a Pokemon's legendary status and ask other questions that interested me.

-This dataset contains X rows, and Y columns for the variables listed below.
-The following contains stats in Pokemon: A pokemon has a unique set of stats that contribute to the Pokemon's identity.
+This dataset contains X rows and Y columns for the variables listed below.
+The following contains stats in Pokemon: A Pokemon has a unique set of stats that contribute to the Pokemon's identity.

 Variable  |Description |
 -----|-----|